Chrianto99/ris-initialization/README.md

 - Smart reflection via software-defined metasurfaces
 - Structured routing for power distribution

 Feel free to explore and extend it for your own wireless research or simulation needs!

-Feel free to explore and extend it for your own wireless research or simulation needs!